balena-io/docs/pages/integrations/aws.md

 ### Manual Device setup

 If you are using manual device creation, then you must have set up a corresponding thing and certificate for each resin.io device.
 In this case you will likely need a number of environment variables defined, some [application-wide environment variable](/management/env-vars/#application-wide) if the setting applies for all devices (such as AWS region), and some [per-device](/management/env-vars/#per-device) (such as authentication credentials).
-The environment varibles will be available from the code running on your device to correctly connect to AWS IoT.
+The environment variables will be available from the code running on your device to correctly connect to AWS IoT.

 The environment variables can not contain new-line characters (they can only be a single line), while the AWS IoT private key and certificates do use information in multiple lines.
-Some possible tricks are [base64 encoding](https://en.wikipedia.org/wiki/Base64) the credentials before adding them as an enviroment variable and decoding it within your application software, or replacing new-lines with a known placeholder (such as `#####`) and converting it back in software.
+Some possible tricks are [base64 encoding](https://en.wikipedia.org/wiki/Base64) the credentials before adding them as an environment variable and decoding it within your application software.

 ### Automatic Device setup

 Automatic device setup would involve the newly provisioned resin.io device notifying your AWS IoT setup service (from the earlier steps), which in turns sets up the credentials, and for example sets them up as environment variables for the device.
-An example of this automatic setup, working with the "resin-aws-lambda" above, is [resin-aws-device](https://github.com/craig-mulligan/resin-aws-device).
+An example of this automatic setup, working with the "resin-aws-lambda" above, is [resin-aws-device](https://github.com/resin-io-projects/resin-aws-device).
 The automatic setup procedure generally depends on your device software and the service you use for AWS provisioning.

 ## Programming